 There are currently only around 100 or so Independent Midwives in the UK.
 Some are members of IM UK and women looking into hiring an Independent Midwife can do a search based on postal code here.

-It is important to note that all Independent Midwives currently practice without Indemnity Insurance but this will become illegal from October 2013.
+It is important to note that all Independent Midwives currently practice without Indemnity Insurance but this will become illegal in the near future.
 This is because there is currently no insurance available at present, therefore women book an Independent Midwife understanding and accepting all the facts around this issue.
-Further details on this can be found here and you can sign the petition to protect independent midwifery here.
+Further details on this can be found here.

 By hiring an Independent Midwife, a woman increases her chances of having a successful vaginal birth and reduces the risk of having interventions, such as instrumental deliveries including caesarean sections.
 Women also report higher satisfaction with the care they received from Independent Midwives.
 Each Midwife will have her own data and statistics, which can be produced upon request.